When to Contact a Low Vision Doctor: When You Can’t See Enough to Do What You Want to Do

 If vision loss makes it hard for you to read your favorite book or a restaurant menu, microscope glasses can help.
 They enlarge the text so you can enjoy reading once again.
 Have fun dining out with friends without asking for help reading the menu.
 It’s all about living an independent life in the best way possible!

 When it comes to the people closest to you, there’s nothing more painful than being unable to recognize them.
 Low vision can make it hard to recognize faces, so when your grandchildren come to visit, of course, you want to see their smiling faces in detail.
-Dr. DeGraziano can help you with that by providing you with the right low vision devices.
+Peter E DeGraziano, OD, PC can help you with that by providing you with the right low vision devices.

-If you or a loved one is experiencing any symptoms of vision loss, schedule a visit.
-Dr. DeGraziano will perform a thorough eye exam and talk to you about how to maximize your vision to help you continue doing the things you want to do, for the best quality of life.
+If you or a loved one is experiencing any symptoms of vision loss, schedule a visit with Peter E DeGraziano, OD, PC.
+Dr. Peter DeGraziano, OD, FIALVS will perform a thorough eye exam and talk to you about how to maximize your remaining vision to help you continue doing the things you want to do.